MANTRA-Chain/wasm-testing/README.md

 ## How to use

-Run `just test-on-chain RPC CHAIN_ID DENOM BINARY WALLET` and the script `test.sh` will take care of itself.
+Run `just test-on-chain RPC CHAIN_ID DENOM BINARY WALLET WALLET2` and the script `test.sh` will take care of itself.

 The script will:
 - Compile a cosmwasm contract